StackVista/stackstate-docs/configure/health_state_and_alerting/configure-email-alerts.md

-# Configure email alerts
+# Enable email alerts

 ## Overview

-StackState can be set up to sent an email alert
-To receive email alerts for changes in health state, the StackState configuration must include SMTP server details.
+StackState can send an email alert whenever the health state of an entity or view changes.
+To enable email alerts, the StackState configuration must include details of the SMTP server to use.

 ## Configure the SMTP server to use for email alerting